omniedgeio/omniedge/README.md

 ```bash
 curl https://omniedge.io/install/omniedge-install.sh | bash
 ```
-4. Login with your Email and password, select your virutal network, connect!
+4. Login with your Email and password, select your virtual network, connect!

 You are all set!